 - Lack of good free templates.

 This is one of the nicest OneNote alternatives for those who love real-time collaboration and have little opportunity to work together at the office.
 With such functions as adding reactions, the web clipper, and live chats, this notebook solution indeed makes task management fun and easy with communication and responsibility delegation.
-And yes, it can import files from OneNote!
+And yes, it can import notes from OneNote!

-What can the app offer you?
+What can this OneNote alternative offer you?

 - Markdown and shortcuts — easy to set up a new note with quick keyboard combinations and markdowns;